 You can also use the Related Queries to find new topics for your blog.
 If you have not pinned down your niche yet, these may give you inspiration.

 Look for popular blogs and websites to validate the online activity for your niche idea.
-If you find a lot of authority blogs and sites on your niche idea, it’s a good sign that there are customers online looking at that niche.
-A profitable niche will have easy to find hubs where the target audience hangs out, which allows you to network with the owners and drive traffic from those sites.
+If you find a lot of authority blogs and sites on your niche idea, it’s a good sign.
+It can mean that there are customers online looking at that niche.
+A profitable niche will have easy to find hubs where the target audience hangs out.
+This allows you to network with the owners and drive traffic from those sites.

 4. Forums and Message Boards

-More massive forums with a lot of active members mean that people are passionate about the niche topic and are willing to discuss it and ask questions about it.
+More massive forums with a lot of active members mean that people are passionate about the niche topic.
+And they are willing to discuss it and ask questions about it.
 When people are passionate about something, they are almost always prepared to spend money on it.

 You can use FindAForum or Boardreader to find forums about your niche idea.
 Just type in your niche or niche idea and hit enter to be taken to the search results.
 When I searched my niche in Boardreader, many results came from Reddit, which is also an excellent place to find like-minded bloggers in your niche.

 Other websites include Quora and the Warrior forum, which is a digital marketing forum.
-Not only do you find niche ideas at these sites, you get a look at what people are most searching for just by looking at the latest posts.
+Not only do you find niche ideas, you get a look at what people are most searching for just by looking at the latest posts.

 After you’ve gathered your data from these four tips, you can determine whether your niche idea will be profitable.
 If the data points to it not being profitable, don’t worry, there are plenty more niches that you can choose.

 If you enjoyed this post, please share it with others.
 Sharing is caring!
-And sign up for my FREE weekly newsletter of tips for bloggers and printable PDF’s like my Google Analytics Cheatsheet and my SEO Checklist.
-Sign up using my sidebar opt in form.
+And sign up for my FREE weekly newsletter of tips for bloggers.
+You will gain access to my resource library of printable PDF’s like my Google Analytics Cheatsheet and my SEO Checklist.
 Thank you!